mymh13/clo24-nikhal78-examwork/docs/journal/week_three.md

     - Translated all project documentation from Swedish to English (automated translation via LLMs).
     - Updated all ADR files, journal entries, glossary, and README files to English.
     - Maintained formatting and structure throughout the translation process.
-    - Created ADR-007 for SSL certificate decision (manual Let's Encrypt on Free tier).
+    - Created ADR-007 for SSL certificate decision (manual Let's Encrypt via Docker).

 ---